Helping Seniors with Dementia and Alzheimer’s During the Holidays

 If your family usually has a holiday dinner or celebrations later into the evening, consider moving it to lunchtime or breakfast.

-“Many people with dementia have sundowning, so an earlier meal is a better idea,” Rekeweg explains.
+“Many people with dementia experience sundowning, so an earlier meal is a better idea,” Rekeweg explains.
 “Sundowning is a symptom of dementia.
 This means that the person with dementia may get more agitated and more confused in the late afternoon and evening.
-By attending a brunch or lunch, you will help to avoid upsetting your loved one.”
+By scheduling a holiday celebration for brunch or lunch, you will help to avoid upsetting your loved one.”

-Don’t feel like you need to completely change your holiday activities for your memory care seniors.
-Allowing those with dementia or Alzheimer’s to participate in tasks, such as baking cookies or wrapping presents, creates a sense of belonging
+Don’t feel like you need to completely change your holiday plans if you are caring for a person with memory challenges.
+Instead, include them in the festivities.
+Inviting loved ones with dementia or Alzheimer’s to participate in tasks, such as baking cookies or wrapping presents, creates a sense of belonging.

 “Try to focus on the activity and spending time together, instead of the outcome of the task,” Rekeweg says.